 My first photography tours in Iceland, back in 2004, were guided for Michael Reichmann of the Luminous-Landscape.
 It was Michael who encouraged me to start offering photo tours when no other local photographer had started doing so.
 Much has changed since then and I still offer a variety of tours every year.
 While anyone can come to Iceland and travel on his/her own to some of the main photography destinations the experience is more relaxing, rewarding and productive with local guidance.
 And I enjoy nothing more than introducing travelers to this country that I’m continually so fascinated with.
-My photography tours and workshops are run through my company Natura Travel, a fully licensed travel agency by the Icelandic Tourist Board.

 The following text, which includes some thoughts about my country and photography, is an excerpt from Iceland Landscapes, which was published in June 2011: